Lindenwood Park, St. Louis

-Lindenwood Park is a neighborhood of St. Louis, Missouri.
+Lindenwood Park is a neighborhood of St. Louis, Missouri, United States.
 The Lindenwood Neighborhood is defined by Arsenal Street and I-44 to the north, Watson and Chippewa Street to the south, Hampton Avenue on the east and the city limits to the west.

 Characteristics

-Lindenwood Park is largely composed of brick housing stock that exemplifies the quality craftsmanship for which St. Louis is renowned.
-Most of the houses were built from the 1930s to the 1950s; some new construction is evident but is limited because there is a lack of open, undeveloped land suitable for new housing construction.
+Lindenwood Park is largely composed of brick housing stock.
+Most of the houses were built from the 1930s to the 1950s; some new construction is evident but is limited because there is a lack of open, undeveloped land suitable for development.

-The neighborhood housing inventory is primarily single-family with some interspersed multi-family.
+The neighborhood housing inventory is primarily single-family with some multi-family.

-Housing Snapshot
+Housing snapshot

 A July 2002, review of the Lindenwood Park Neighborhood housing stock shows the following characteristics: